 A Raspberry Pi can be easily converted into a live web server.
 This post will show how to install and manage a WordPress website on a Raspbian LAMP server.

-This post features a comprehensive set of instructions for installing the latest version of WordPress on a Raspberry Pi.
+This post features a comprehensive set of instructions for installing the latest version of WordPress on a Raspberry Pi OS (formerly known as Raspbian).
 All the WordPress language options will be available for selection during the installation process.

 The process will include everything from setting up a LAMP server, preparing, installing and setting up WordPress, to enabling Apache’s rewrite module and URL rewrite rules.